rolkra/rolkra.github.io/_posts/2024-07-01-new-r-ide-positron.md

 ![positron-data-explorer](../images/positron-data-explorer.png)

+### Limitations

+I expect Positron to improve fast, but at the moment (July 2024) there are some major limitations.
+Quarto and inline HTML output do not work out of the box.
+If you want to run a code block, you need more than one <ctrl> <enter> (unlike RStudio IDE).
+Some of the keyboard shortcuts I am used to are missing.
+But you may define it by yourself using the settings-icon on the bottom left of the screen.
+However, <strl> <shift> M works as expected (pipe operator |> )

 ### Conclusion

 Postiron is promising.
 It may become a great IDE for R and Python users that combine the best of both worlds from VSCode and RStudio IDE.
+But at the moment (July 2024 it is in beta and not everything works as expected)

 Wanna try {explore}?
 See <https://github.com/rolkra/explore>